The Outer Planets in Astrology Neptune, Uranus and Pluto

 Icy gas giant Neptune was discovered in 1846, right at the crossroads between romanticism and spiritualism.
 Named after the mysterious god of the seas, this planet rules fantasy, mysticism and the imagination.
 It presides over the arts and especially elusive imagery such as film and photography, as well as glamour and deception, divine inspiration and unconditional love.
 It signifies the dreams we dream.
 People with Neptune strong in their horoscopes are artists, preachers, healers, madmen and romantics.
 Neptune, by transit, brings times of creative inspiration but also disorientation and confusion.
 Neptune rules Pisces, where this planet is also at his strongest.
 Neptune is in Pisces right now (2011-2026) urging us to live a more spiritual life through yoga, shamanic retreats and organic juicing and giving our imaginations free rein through the likes of personal YouTube channels, self-glamourising Instagram and Pokemon Go.

 Rocky dwarf planet Pluto was discovered in 1930 right before World War II when we saw the true power of the atomic bomb.
 It’s associated with power, mass threats, annihilation, death and resurrection but also positive transformation and rebirth, rites of passage, sexuality and riches.
 Named after the dreaded god of the underworld, Pluto rules all things hidden and taboo, dark emotions and secrets.
 People with Pluto strong in their horoscopes are motivated by power and control and are natural agents of change.
 Pluto by transit brings major changes in your life circumstances.
 Pluto rules Scorpio and is strongest when it transits this sign.
 This happened last between 1984-1995, marking a collective loss of innocence via the rise of global capitalism and the threat of AIDS.
-Pluto is in Capricorn right now, where, after shaking things up with the baking crisis of 2008, it is currently granting excessive power to governments and banks.
+Pluto is in Capricorn right now, where, after shaking things up with the banking crisis of 2008, it is currently granting excessive power to governments and banks.
 Pluto will totally transform both banking and politics, giving rise to new world powers by the time it leaves in 2024.